 swelling in your hands, ankles, or feet;

 symptoms of depression--sleep problems, weakness, tired feeling, mood changes.

 skin irritation, redness, itching, or swelling where the patch was worn;

 headache, menstrual cramps; or

 anxiety, mood changes.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Xulane transdermal?

 This list is not complete.
-Other drugs may interact with hormonal birth control, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Some drugs can make birth control pills less effective, which may result in pregnancy.
+Other drugs may affect hormonal birth control, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Some drugs can make birth control less effective, which may result in pregnancy.
 Not all possible interactions are listed in this medication guide.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.